 Go all out on your product reviews; place them front and center, both those tied to specific products and product categories.
 Include links that can take customers directly to a page on testimonials on your home page.
 Publish both good and bad reviews, it makes you more real.
 Appreciate those who make out time to give the reviews, no matter how negative they are.

 This is a tip that summarizes the entirety of why your business is in existence.
-You have to make customer-centric decisions in order to be ahead of the competition and be rewarded with loyal customers.
+You have to make customer-centric decisions to be ahead of the competition and be rewarded with loyal customers.

 There is need to position the content of your site to communicate a “you matter” to shoppers of your product.
-Is your content tailored to the needs of your visitor?
+Is your content tailored to the needs of your visitors?
 Your brand should be relatable and show customers how your product is the best solution to the problems they have.
 The reason behind every shopper’s purchase is the answer to the question of “what is in it for me?”

-Tip 6: Your site presentation matters
+Tip 6: Your Site Presentation Matters

 The presentation does not focus on quality images alone but also product descriptions.
-Unnecessary long-winded product descriptions that beat around the bush are not appealing and will negatively affect your site presentation.
+Unnecessary long-winded product descriptions that beat around the bush aren’t appealing and will negatively affect your site presentation.
 Instead, convey only the information that customers will need to make a purchase decision in the most appealing way possible.
 Your message should be as clear as possible.

 Presentation covers structure, layout and orderly arrangement of information.
 Of course, it will be quite a struggle to achieve this but the knowledge of “what would I want to see if I were a customer?” will help you know what to include and what not to.

-Tip 7: Image optimization does matter
+Tip 7: Image Optimization is Important

 Uploading quality, high definition images should be your mantra.
 Images of high quality can make your page stand out.
 Brands are outdoing themselves and incorporating shots of 360 degrees so that their pages can stand out.
 More importantly, customers love them!